-MCA (machine-check architecture) error code field, bits 15:0 - Specifies the machine-check architecture-defined error code for the machine-check error condition detected.
-The machine-check architecture-defined error codes are guaranteed to be the same for all IA-32 processors that implement the machine-check architecture.
-See Section 14.7, "Interpreting the MCA Error Codes," and Appendix E, "Interpreting Machine-Check Error Codes", for information on machine-check error codes.

-- Model-specific error code field, bits 31:16 Specifies the model-specific error code that uniquely identifies the machine-check error condition detected.
+- MCA (machine-check architecture) error code field, bits 15:0 Specifies the machine-check architecture-defined error code for the machine-check error condition detected.
+The machine-check architecture-defined error codes are guaranteed to be the same for all IA-32 processors that implement the machinecheck architecture.
+See Section 14.8, "Interpreting the MCA Error Codes," and Appendix E, "Interpreting Machine-Check Error Codes", for information on machine-check error codes. - Model-specific error code field, bits 31:16 Specifies the model-specific error code that uniquely identifies the machine-check error condition detected.
 The model-specific error codes may differ among IA-32 processors for the same machine-check error condition.
-See Appendix E, "Interpreting Machine-Check Error Codes" for information on model-specific error codes. - Reserved, Error Status, and Other Information fields, bits 56:32 - Bits 52:32 always contain "Other Information" that is implementationspecific and is not part of the machine-check architecture.
-Software that is intended to be portable among IA-32 processors should not rely on these values. - If IA32_MCG_CAP[11] is 0, bits 56:53 also contain "Other Information" (in the same sense). - If IA32_MCG_CAP[11] is 1, bits 56:53 are architectural (not model-specific).
-In this case, bits 56:53 have the following functionality: - Bits 56:55 are reserved for future architectural assignment. - If the UC bit (Figure) is 1, bits 54:53 are undefined. - If the UC bit (Figure) is 0, bits 54:53 indicate the status of the hardware structure that reported the threshold-based error.
+See Appendix E, "Interpreting Machine-Check Error Codes" for information on model-specific error codes.

+• Reserved, Error Status, and Other Information fields, bits 56:32 -

+- Bits 37:32 always contain "Other Information" that is implementationspecific and is not part of the machine-check architecture.
+Software that is intended to be portable among IA-32 processors should not rely on these values. - If IA32_MCG_CAP[10] is 0, bits 52:38 also contain "Other Information" (in the same sense as bits 37:32). - If IA32_MCG_CAP[10] is 1, bits 52:38 are architectural (not modelspecific).
+In this case, bits 52:38 reports the value of a 15 bit counter that increments each time a corrected error is observed by the MCA recording bank.
+This count value will continue to increment until cleared by software.
+The most significant bit, 52, is a sticky count overflow bit. - If IA32_MCG_CAP[11] is 0, bits 56:53 also contain "Other Information" (in the same sense). - If IA32_MCG_CAP[11] is 1, bits 56:53 are architectural (not model-specific).
+In this case, bits 56:53 have the following functionality: - Bits 56:55 are reserved for future architectural assignment. - If the UC bit (Figure 14-5) is 1, bits 54:53 are undefined. - If the UC bit (Figure 14-5) is 0, bits 54:53 indicate the status of the hardware structure that reported the threshold-based error.
 See Table 14-1.